 GOOD VALUE

 In today's market, the best hiking shoes now start around $160 and extend above $200.
-The Salewa Mountain Trainer Lite GTX retails for $159.95—the low end of that price range.
-That seems like a good value for sturdy, GORE-TEX hiking shoes made for serious hiking and scrambling.
+The Salewa Mountain Trainer Lite GTX now retails for $180—in the middle of that price range.
+That seems like a fair price for sturdy, GORE-TEX hiking shoes made for serious hiking and scrambling.

 Salewa Mountain Trainer Lite GTX: Pros vs. Cons